 Since inception, we have incurred significant losses from operations and negative cash flows from operations.
-Our net losses were \$11.8 million and \$42.2 million for the three months ended March 31, 2024 and the year ended December 31, 2023, respectively.
-As of March 31, 2024, we had an accumulated deficit of \$641.2 million.
-Prior to the sale of the rights to manufacture, sell, distribute, market and commercialize EYSUVIS and INVELTYS and to develop, manufacture, market and otherwise exploit the AMPPLIFY Drug Delivery Technology, which we collectively refer to as the Commercial Business, to Alcon Pharmaceuticals Ltd. and Alcon Vision, LLC, or collectively Alcon, in July 2022, we generated only limited revenues from sales of EYSUVIS and INVELTYS.
-We have financed our operations primarily through proceeds from the sale of our Commercial Business to Alcon in July 2022, our initial public offering, follow-on public offerings of common stock and sales under our at-the-market offering facilities, private placements of common stock and/or preferred stock, borrowings under credit facilities and the Loan and Security Agreement with Oxford Finance LLC, or the Loan Agreement, convertible promissory notes and warrants.
-Upon entry into the CIRM award in August 2023, Combangio received an initial \$5.9 million disbursement from CIRM, and the balance of the \$15.0 million award is payable to Combangio upon the achievement of specified milestones.
+Our net losses were \$9.0 million and \$30.3 million for the three and nine months ended September 30, 2024, respectively, and \$42.2 million for the year ended December 31, 2023.
+As of September 30, 2024, we had an accumulated deficit of \$659.7 million.
+Prior to the sale of the rights to manufacture, sell, distribute, market and commercialize EYSUVIS and INVELTYS and to develop, manufacture, market and otherwise exploit the AMPPLIFY

+Drug Delivery Technology, which we collectively refer to as the Commercial Business, to Alcon Pharmaceuticals Ltd. and Alcon Vision, LLC, or collectively Alcon, in July 2022, we generated only limited revenues from sales of EYSUVIS and INVELTYS.
+We have financed our operations primarily through proceeds from the sale of our Commercial Business to Alcon in July 2022, our initial public offering, follow-on public offerings of common stock and sales under our at-themarket offering facilities, private placements of common stock and/or preferred stock (including our most recent private placement of common stock and preferred stock for net proceeds of approximately \$12.3 million in June 2024), borrowings under credit facilities and the Loan and Security Agreement with Oxford Finance LLC, or the Loan Agreement. disbursements under a grant from CIRM (including our most recent disbursement of \$3.2 million from CIRM in August 2024 upon achievement of a specified milestone), convertible promissory notes and warrants.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials, and prior to the sale of our Commercial Business to Alcon in July 2022, engaging in activities to launch and commercialize EYSUVIS and INVELTYS.
-As a result of the acquisition of Combangio in November 2021 and the sale of our Commercial Business to Alcon, we are devoting substantial financial resources to the research and development and potential commercialization of KPI-012, our product candidate in clinical development for the treatment of persistent corneal epithelial defects, or PCED, and any other indications we determine to pursue, including Limbal Stem Cell Deficiency.
+We are devoting substantial financial resources to the research and development and potential commercialization of KPI-012, our product candidate in clinical development for the treatment of persistent corneal epithelial defects, or PCED, and any other indications we determine to pursue, including Limbal Stem Cell Deficiency.
 We have no revenue-generating commercial products, our cash flows have diminished as a result of the sale of our Commercial Business to Alcon and, as a result of our acquisition of Combangio, we may be required to pay certain milestones and royalty payments to former equityholders of Combangio.
 Although we are eligible to receive up to \$325.0 million in payments from Alcon based upon the achievement of specified commercial sales-based milestones with respect to EYSUVIS and INVELTYS, there can be no assurance as to when we may receive such milestone payments or of the amount of milestone payments we may receive, if any.
-We also cannot assure you that we will achieve milestones within the timeframe required by the CIRM award, or at all, and as such we may never receive the remaining \$9.1 million under the award.
+We also cannot assure you that we will achieve the remaining milestones under the CIRM award within required timeframes, or at all, and as such we may never receive the remaining \$5.9 million under the award.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future, including in connection with our continued development, regulatory approval efforts and commercialization, if any, of KPI-012.
 We may never achieve or maintain profitability.
-Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year.
+Our net losses may fluctuate significantly from quarter-toquarter and year-to-year.